-A checkers game is accompanied by a joint reading of the daily Trybuna Ludu (editor’s translation: People’s Tribune).
-That day, it was the 9th plenary meeting of the Central Committee of the Polish United Workers' Party that made it to the front page.
+A checkers game is accompanied by a joint reading of the daily Trybuna Ludu (People’s Tribune).
+That day, it was the ninth plenary meeting of the Central Committee of the Polish United Workers' Party that made it to the front page.
 It was May 1957.
 Władysław Gomułka, the party’s leader, spoke out against the so-called ‘revisionists’, that is party members seeking to continue the democratisation of the system, which was initiated in October 1956.

 The plenary meeting resulted in vetting all party members.
 Consequently, 15% of the members were thrown out, while Gomułka’s standing in the party improved.
 It was followed by the closing of Po Prostu (Simply), a magazine led by reformists.
 This marked an end of the so-called ‘Gomułka’s thaw’.

 For the first of the post-war generations, a visit to Auschwitz must have been a deeply emotional experience.
 In this picture, students stand behind the gate, near the camp’s buildings.
 Most of the students look down, except for the girl holding the camera.

 Ida Kamińska was one of the most famous actresses that Jewish theatre in Poland had ever seen.
 She was the first actress from the Eastern bloc to be nominated for Oscar.
 The Academy appreciated her performance as a button-store owner in The Shop on Main Street, a Czechoslovak film by Ján Kadár and Elmar Klos from 1965.
 She later emigrated to New York, where she unsuccessfully tried to found the Yiddish Theater.
 In 1975, the performer came back to Warsaw for the 50th anniversary of her mother Ester Rachel Kamińska’s, death.
 Her visa application made it into the agenda of a high-stakes communist party meeting.
 Eventually, fearing a scandal, the authorities let her in.

 Anna Frajlich-Zając was born to a Jewish couple from Lviv, who came back to Poland from the USSR in 1946.
 She spent her early days in Szczecin.
-In the wake of the anti-semitic campaign, Frajlich, joined by her husband and son, emigrated to Rome and then to New York.
-She worked as a Polish teacher, journalist and poet.
+In the wake of the anti-semitic campaign, Frajlich, joined by her husband and son, emigrated to Rome and then to New York, where she worked as a Polish teacher, journalist and poet.

 This moment keeps on coming back to me, bringing with it a wide array of questions.
 Where’s home?
 Why are people who once lived on the same street scattered around the world?
 Who is entitled to define somebody’s place?